DineshChandraP/Apexon/Projects.md

 ## Stakeholders.....
 ## Problems/Challenges.....
 ## Role.....
+- Developed an automated email alert system to notify teams of job failures in the Loftware labeling application.
+- Developed an email alert system to notify when the application service on the deployed server is down or not in running state.
+- Designed and integrated the system to capture error logs and send detailed email notifications, improving real-time monitoring and response.
+- Configured customizable email templates to include relevant error details, ensuring clarity and actionable insights for the development team.
+- Collaborated with stakeholders and operations teams to test and fine-tune the notification system for accuracy and reliability.

 # Project 7: Deployment and Maintenence IUCLID, Chesar, QSAR and Contrattech Applications- Support
+Handled deployment of IUCLID, Chesar, QSAR and Contrattech Applications.
 ## Table of Contents
 - [User Stories](#UserStories......)
 - [Stakeholders](#Stakeholders......)